infobip/mobile-messaging-cordova-plugin/README.md

     6. Configure your project to support Push Notifications:

-        1. Go to "Capabilities" tab and turn on Push Notifications.
+        1. Go to "Capabilities" tab (target settings) and turn on Push Notifications.

-        2. Turn on "Background Modes" and mark the "Remote notifications checkbox".
+        2. Turn on "Background Modes" and mark the "Remote notifications" checkbox.

-6. Add code to your project to initialize the library after 'deviceready' event with configuration options and library event listener:
+6. Add code to your project to initialize the library after `deviceready` event with configuration options and library event listener:

     ```javascript
     onDeviceReady: function() {